bubbleguuum/toggle-monitor-grayscale/README.md

 ## How does it work ?

-The script can turn the screen to grayscale using 3 separate methods
+The script can turn the monitor into grayscale using 3 separate methods:

 ### Compositor based method